You are here

 Genome editing is widely used in studies in a variety of organisms.
 For example, CRISPR is used to make “knockout” models of disease in a wide range of animals, enabling researchers to study the underlying genetic causes.
 It also is being used to change genes in certain tissues or organs, facilitate the study of diseases by focusing on culprit genes, create cell models of disease such as in human pluripotent stem cells and inactivate viruses in pigs so that pig organs could potentially be used as a source of replacement organs for humans.
 It also is being explored to modify yeast cells to make biofuels and to improve strains of agricultural crops.
 Gene drive technology using CRISPR allows for the spread of engineered traits through populations of sexually reproducing organisms at a rate more rapid than what occurs in natural evolution.
 This research could be applied to alter mosquito populations to help interfere with the transmission of infectious diseases.

 NIH supports human gene therapy research, including genome editing approaches in somatic cells, for a wide array of diseases and conditions with grants, contracts and targeted efforts, such as the Somatic Cell Genome Editing Program.
 Somatic cells are any cells not involved in human reproduction.
 This means that changes in somatic cells are not inherited by subsequent generations.
 CRISPR and other gene editing methods, especially ZFNs, are speeding gene therapy approaches to treat many human conditions.
 In 2014, the first clinical application of genome editing involved the use of ZFNs to make human cells resistant to HIV-1 by disrupting a gene required for the virus to infect cells.
 In 2017, a clinical trial testing ZFNs to correct Hunter syndrome (MPS II) was launched.
 Caused by an enzyme deficiency, Hunter syndrome can cause abnormalities in the skeleton, heart and respiratory system.
 The clinical trial was the first genome editing approach administered directly to research participants.
 TALENs are being studied in T cell immunotherapy approaches to create “off-the-shelf” universal donor T cells that don’t have to be developed for each cancer patient.
 Genome editing approaches are also being pursued as part of NIH’s Cure Sickle Cell Initiative, and CRISPR is being used as a diagnostic tool to detect viruses such as Zika and dengue.
+In October 2019, NIH and the Bill and Melinda Gates Foundation announced a collaboration to support studies to advance the development of gene-based approaches to cure sickle cell disease and HIV.

 Applications of genome editing have raised scientific, safety, ethical and policy concerns.
 NIH does not fund any use of genome editing in human embryos.
 The Dickey-Wicker amendment prohibits the use of Congressionally appropriated funds for the creation of human embryos for research purposes or for research in which human embryos are destroyed.
 Additionally, serious and unquantifiable safety and ethical issues presented by altering the germline in ways that affect the next generation without consent, and a current lack of compelling medical applications, do not justify the use of genome editing in embryos.
 In 2017, the National Academies of Science, Engineering, and Medicine (NASEM) issued a report, Human Genome Editing: Science, Ethics, and Governance (2017), which recommended that clinical trials using gene editing in embryos should be permitted only within a robust and effective regulatory framework and only when certain criteria are met.
 However, in November 2018, Chinese scientist He Jiankui announced that he had used the CRISPR/Cas9 technique to create the first genome edited babies, claiming to have disabled copies of a gene in the embryos to confer HIV resistance.
 This work raised serious questions of medical necessity, off-target effects and the potential for susceptibility to other infections.
 It led to nearly universal condemnation by the international scientific community, and the NIH Director issued a statement expressing serious concerns about the claim and urging continued international dialogue.
 On March 14, 2019, the NIH Director issued a statement supporting the call for an international moratorium on research establishing human pregnancies using germline-edited embryos.
+NIH continues to be involved in ongoing efforts by the World Health Organization and NASEM/Royal Society of the United Kingdom to examine the issues associated with human gene editing and develop global governance and oversight approaches.

 In many cases, the safety and bioethical concerns raised by the use of CRISPR/Cas9 in somatic gene therapy are like those first discussed at the emergence of recombinant DNA technology and human gene therapy.
 These concerns are well addressed in current oversight structures.
 For instance, in the United States, well-established oversight frameworks and the U.S. Food and Drug Administration’s (FDA) regulatory authority over human gene therapy trials would apply to clinical research involving genome editing of somatic cells in humans.
 Additionally, biosafety guidance for the conduct of genome editing research is provided by the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules.